himadri991/AI-Scholarship-Finder/README.md

 ## Technologies Used

 - **LangChain**: Framework for building LLM applications
-- **Google Gemini**: Large language model for natural language understanding
+- **Scholardeep**: Large language model for natural language understanding
 - **Streamlit**: Web interface for the scholarship finder
 - **Flask**: Web server for the landing page
 - **Python**: Programming language